Chib1co/Schedule_Your_Day/README.md

 # What I learned from this homework
  * This homework made me feel much better than the last one to be honest.
 I have made conteiner,row and col div in html first.
 Then creat elements in Javascript to append to it.
-But I have realized I should probably have made those divs in Javascript too.
+I wondered if I was supposed to create the divs in Javascript as well when I was submitting this.
 But I did not having enough time to fix it.
 I just submit as it is.
 Functions are all working in order, and I know what I need to change.
- Jquery is little confusing me still, but also making it much easier to write a javascript code.
+ Jquery is little confusing me still, but also making it much easier to write a  code in js file.
 SO amazing!